-Recent work supports the two asset-pricing predictions of equation (14).
-First, firms experience significant stock price revaluations during liberalizations, controlling for the impact of contemporaneous reforms on expected future cash flows (Chari and Henry 2004; Dilip K. Patro and John K. Wald 2005).
-Second, the stock price change associated with liberalization is positively and significantly related to DIFCOV.
-In a sample of 430 firms from eight countries, the average firm-level revaluation is about 15 percent in real dollar terms, changes in firm-specific covariances explain roughly one-third of the revaluation, and the common shock is the same for all firms (Chari and Henry 2004).
+Recent work supports the two asset-pricing predictions of equation (13).
+Firms experience significant stock price revaluations during liberalizations (Chari and Henry, 2004; Patro and Wald, 2005).
+Furthermore, the stock price change associated with liberalization is positively and significantly related to DIFCOV.
+In a sample of 430 firms from 8 countries, the average firm-level revaluation is about 15 percent in real dollar terms, changes in firm-specific covariances explain roughly one-third of the revaluation, and the common shock is the same for all firms (Chari and Henry, 2004).

-The finding that stock prices of firms in emerging markets move in accordance with changes in systematic risk provides some of the first empirical support for the CAPM in a domestic or international setting.
-It also runs counter to recent work which finds that stock returns in emerging economies generally contain little firm-specific information (Randall K. Morck, Bernard Yeung, and Wayne Yu 2000).
+The finding that stock prices of firms in emerging markets move in accordance with changes in systematic risk provides some of the first empirical support for the CAPM in a domestic or international setting.31 It also runs counter to recent work which finds that stock returns in emerging economies generally contain little firm-specific information (Morck, Yeung, and Yu, 2000).
 These two facts make you wonder whether the firm-level asset pricing results are spurious.
 Two observations suggest otherwise.

-First, the empirical design of the firmlevel policy-experiment approach gives it power to uncover cross-sectional relationships between expected returns and systematic risk that are difficult to detect in other settings.
-Covariances are measured with error (Fama and Kenneth R. French 2004), and measurement error reduces the statistical power of any regression.
-Instead of testing for a relationship between levels of returns and levels of systematic risk, the firm-level policy-experiment approach focuses on episodes where there are large changes in both risk and returns.
+First, the empirical design of the firm-level policy-experiment approach gives it power to uncover cross-sectional relationships between expected returns and systematic risk that are difficult to detect in other settings.
+Covariances are measured with error (Fama and French, 2004), and measurement error reduces the statistical power of any regression.
+Instead of testing for a relationship between levels of returns and levels of systematic risk, the firm-level policyexperiment approach focuses on episodes where there are large changes in both risk and returns.
 The magnitude of the liberalization-induced changes in expected returns and systematic risk associated with opening up the economy to foreign capital flows may simply dominate the attenuating effects of measurement error that usually plague efforts to find cross-sectional pricing relationships.
-Similarly, changes in emerging-market stock prices may convey little firm-specific information in general, but they do convey such information during episodes like liberalizations when the magnitude of the information is sufficiently large.
+Similarly, changes in emerging-market stock prices may convey little firm-specific information in general, but they do convey such information during episodes like liberalizations when the magnitude of the information is sufficiently large.32